Lifetime Adoption > Adopting a Child > Planning for Parental Adoption Leave

 Research Your Leave Options Now

 When you begin moving forward in the adoption process, don’t delay looking into your leave options.
-Research your adoption leave now, before you have a match.
-It’s part of your adoption journey, and it’s good to have a plan in mind even without a due day.
+Start by researching your adoption leave now, before you have a match.
+Then it becomes a part of your adoption journey, and it’s good to have a plan in mind even without a due day.

 Even though it can sometimes take months to be chosen by a birth mother, you could always get a late-night phone call from Lifetime.
 In such calls, we share about sudden adoption opportunity: a woman has just given birth and has chosen you!
 In these situations, you’ll need to be at the hospital within a few hours.

-Most adoptive parents, though, are matched for a couple of months before the baby is born.
+However, most adoptive parents are matched for a couple of months before the baby is born.
 Once you’re matched with a birth mother, you will then have a due date you can plan around.
 But be aware that she could have the baby anywhere between two weeks before or after her due date.
 And no, don’t ask her to be induced as one adoptive dad did!
-The birth mother was so insulted by his insensitivity she decided on another family to adopt her baby.
-It was sad.
-So be sensitive to what’s best for the birth mother’s health and the health of the baby.
-Everything else will fall in place.
+In this case, the birth mother was so insulted by his insensitivity she decided on another family to adopt her baby.
+Remember to be sensitive to what’s best for the birth mother’s health and the health of the baby.
+Because everything else will fall in place.

 woman talks to HR personnel